busenursahin/autolog2/readme.md

 ## Purpose

-The main goal of this project is to automate the process of generating interface definitions and class implementations based on the log types stored in a database table.
+The main goal of this project is to automate the process of generating class implementations based on the log types stored in a database table.
 This approach enables seamless integration of new log types without the need for manual code changes and recompilation.

 ## How to Use